better-api/better-api/docs/syntax.md

 Different languages use different libraries that do it in different ways.
 We want to keep compatibility without annoying edge cases, so Better API supports only primitive types in these locations.

 There can be only one `requestBody` per endpoint.
-Endpoint can accept request body that is not `application/json`.
+An endpoint can accept a request body that is not `application/json`.
 This is useful when working with files.
 See [Working with Files](#working-with-files) for more details on how to do this.